zentyal/zentyal/docs/en/user/dhcp.rst

 When a DHCP client connects to the network, it sends a *broadcast* request and the DHCP server responds to valid requests with an IP address, the lease time granted for that IP and the parameters explained above.
-The request normally occurs during the client booting period and must be completed before going on with the remaining network services.
+The request usually happens during the client booting period and must be completed before going on with the remaining network services.